Wednesday, May 16, 2007

 angels in the snow

 Normally that area was strictly off-limits to attorneys, but the look on my face must have let her know that this wasn’t a casual request.
 She escorted me back and then left me by myself in the empty room.
-I dialed the number and glanced down again at the words that had appeared in the note:
+I dialed the number and glanced down again at the words that appeared in the note:

 'Call your father ASAP'